MicrosoftDocs/well-architected/well-architected/resiliency/auto-retry.md

 ## Create a PowerShell runbook

-To create a runbook that managed identities can run, complete the following steps:
+To create a runbook that can be run by managed identities, complete the following steps:

 1. Sign in to the [Azure portal](https://ms.portal.azure.com) and navigate to your Automation account.
 1. Under **Process Automation** in the side panel, select **Runbooks**.